 The Company has historically financed its operations from a variety of sources.
 These sources have included cash flow generated from the investment portfolio, including net interest income and principal payments and prepayments, common stock offerings through the dividend reinvestment plan, short-term warehouse lines of credit with commercial and investment banks, repurchase agreements and the capital markets via the asset-backed securities market (which provides long-term non-recourse funding of the investment portfolio via the issuance of collateralized bonds).
 Historically, cash flow generated from the investment portfolio has satisfied its working capital needs, and the Company has had sufficient access to capital to fund its loan production operations, on both a short-term (prior to securitization, and recourse) and long-term (after securitization, and non-recourse) basis.
 However, market conditions since October 1998 have substantially reduced the Company's access to capital.
-The Company has been unable to access short-term warehouse lines of credit, and, with the possible exception for the resecuritization of seasoned loans in its investment portfolio, has been unable to efficiently access the asset-backed securities market to meet its long-term funding needs.
+The Company has been unable to access short-term warehouse lines of credit, and, with the exception for the resecuritization of seasoned loans in its investment portfolio, has been unable to efficiently access the asset-backed securities market to meet its long-term funding needs.
 Largely as a result of its inability to access additional capital, the Company sold its manufactured housing and model home purchase/leaseback operations in 1999, and ceased issuing new commitments in its commercial lending operations.
 Since 1999, the Company has focused on substantially reducing its recourse debt and minimizing its capital requirements.
 The Company has made substantial progress in both areas since 1999, and based upon its expected investment portfolio cash flows, and anticipated proceeds from the sale or resecuritization of assets, the Company anticipates that it will repay all of its recourse debt obligations in accordance with their respective terms.

-Non-recourse Debt
+Non-recourse Debt.
 Dynex REIT, through limited-purpose finance subsidiaries, has issued non-recourse debt in the form of collateralized bonds to fund the majority of its investment portfolio.
 The obligations under the collateralized bonds are payable solely from the collateral for collateralized bonds and are otherwise non-recourse to Dynex REIT.
 Collateral for collateralized bonds is not subject to margin calls.
 The maturity of each class of collateralized bonds is directly affected by the rate of principal prepayments on the related collateral.
 Each series is also subject to redemption according to specific terms of the respective indentures, generally when the remaining balance of the bonds equals 35% or less of the original principal balance of the bonds.
-At June 30, 2001, Dynex REIT had \$2.5 billion of collateralized bonds outstanding.
+At September 30, 2001, Dynex REIT had \$2.4 billion of collateralized bonds outstanding.

-Recourse Debt
+Recourse Debt.
 The Company also uses repurchase agreements to finance a portion of its investments.
 Repurchase agreements allow the Company to sell investments for cash together with a simultaneous agreement to repurchase the same investments on a specified date for a price that is equal to the original sales price plus an interest component.
-At June 30, 2001, the Company had repurchase agreements outstanding of \$13.0 million, all with Lehman Brothers, Inc. (Lehman).
-These repurchase agreements remain on an "overnight" or one-day basis, and were secured by securities with an unpaid principal balance of approximately \$99 million, and an estimated fair value of approximately \$67 million.
+At September 30, 2001, the Company had repurchase agreements outstanding of \$6.8 million, all with Lehman Brothers, Inc. (Lehman).
+These repurchase agreements remain on an "overnight" or one-day basis, and were secured by cash in escrow of \$5.8 million, and securities with an unpaid principal balance of approximately \$88 million, and an estimated fair value of approximately \$62 million.
 The majority of these securities are rated investment grade.
+The Company expects to repay all outstanding repurchase agreements by the end of 2001.